Currency Value: Understanding and Navigating Exchange Rates

 Why Does Currency Change Value?

-And why is it important to care about currency? (as an individual)
+And why is it important to care about currency? (both as an individaul and business)

 Keeping an eye out on the XE app can be a good thing to do.